|Senator William Holland Thomas

 Washington to exempt approximately 1000 Cherokee Indians from the Trail of Tears.

 Will, a North Carolina State Senator from Jackson County, was also one of the

 largest slave owners in western North Carolina.
 Jackson County, ironically, was named in honor of President

-Andrew Jackson; he had signed the act that forced the Cherokees' removal.
+Andrew Jackson, and he had signed the act that forced the Cherokee to relocate.
 According to archives and census

 records, Thomas had owned less than 50 slaves (Jackson County, North Carolina, 1860 Slave Census) before their emancipation in 1865.
 Many of the slaves were his friends and he even entrusted one slave to conduct commerce and business transactions on his behalf.